History of the Jews in Fiji

 The history of the Jews in Fiji is intertwined with the settlement of the Fiji islands by European explorers and settlers.
-Most of these settlers arrive in Fiji via Australia and New Zealand.
+Most of these settlers arrived in Fiji via Australia and New Zealand.

 The population of Fiji is 905,949 (July 2006 estimate) with approximately 60 Jews.
 In addition, there are close to 300 people of Jewish descent living in the Fiji Islands, principally in the capital city of Suva.
 There are currently three cemeteries in Fiji, located in Momi (private cemetery), Ovalau Island (Levuka), and Suva (old cemetery) with Jewish inscriptions on the tombstones, dating back to the first Jewish settlers in the 19th century.

 History

 19th century

 One of the early settlers was a merchant by the name Alexander Schmerrill Bowman (Hebrew name Alexander ben Shmuel) who was born on 9 Jan 1847 in Schneidemuhle, Prussia, (modern-day Pila in Poland) and died 1909 in Sydney, New South Wales, Australia.
 Bowman was of the firm Bowman and Abrahams of Levuka and Lomaloma.
 When he settled in Levuka, the former Capital of Fiji, he married Sara Annette Solomon on 25 July 1877 in Levuka, Fiji.
 She was the daughter of Phillip Solomon and Catherine Cohen.
 She was born 27 September 1857 in Auckland, New Zealand, and died 1915 in Sydney.

 Another well-known figure was 20-year-old Henry Marks who arrived in 1881 from Australia.
 Marks laid the foundation of what became one of the most extensive commercial enterprises in the Western Pacific.